 Equivo Limited is also authorised and regulated by the Solicitors Regulation Authority (SRA), our SRA number is 811299.
 Our professional rules can be accessed, in English, from the Solicitors Regulation Authority website at www.sra.org.uk/solicitors/standards-regulations.

 In order that we can provide our services, we collect and use personal data about individuals.
 We collect and process different types of information depending on the purpose of processing.
-For data of individuals in England and Wales, Equivo is a Controller.
-Due to the nature of processing of personal data of individuals in Northern Ireland and Scotland, Equivo will process personal data in their capacity as a Processor.
+As a firm offering legal services, Equivo is a data Controller.
+This means that Equivo determines why and how the personal data it collects is processed.
+In very limited circumstances, Equivo may act as a data Processor, in which case it will process personal data only on documented instructions of another Controller.

 How the law protects personal information and on what basis we will use your data

-We may process your information for a number of different purposes, but we will only do so where we have one or more of the lawful bases.
+We may process your personal data for a number of different purposes, but we will only do so where we have one or more of the lawful bases.
 Data Protection regulations requires us to have one or more of these reasons:

-We will in most circumstances process your data under our legitimate interests to do so.
-Such need will cover all activities required to carry out everyday business activities and will include:
+We may use and process your personal data where it is necessary for us to pursue our legitimate interests as a business.
+This will cover all processing activities required to carry out everyday business activities for the following purposes:

 When relying on this basis, we are under a duty to assess your rights to ensure that we do not use your personal information unless we can demonstrate a legitimate business need.

 When it is necessary to comply with our legal obligations.
-For example, our obligations under the law to protect vulnerable people or to comply with other statutory laws, such as the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017.
+For example, our obligations under the law to protect vulnerable people, for the prevention of fraud and other criminal activities - such as the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 - or to comply with other statutory laws.

 Processing personal information

-We will verify that the personal data we hold on you is correct and we will share your data with approved third parties such as Credit Reference Agencies, solicitors, Appointed Representatives and Certificated Enforcement Agents.
+We will verify that the personal data we hold on you is correct and we will share your data (where required/appropriate) with approved third parties such as Credit Reference Agencies, solicitors, Equivo Agents and Certificated Enforcement Agents.
 Your data will be held securely in compliance with data protection legislation.

 Information we obtain, process and/or store